Capacity-Achieving Codes for Noisy Insertion Channels: Abstract

 \section{Abstract}

-{DNA storage has emerged as a promising solution for large-scale and long-term data preservation.
-Among various error types, insertions are the most frequent errors occurring in DNA sequences, where the inserted symbol is often identical or complementary to the original, and in practical implementations, noise can further cause the inserted symbol to mutate into a random one, which creates significant challenges to reliable data recovery.
-In this paper, we investigate a new noisy insertion channel, where infinitely many insertions of symbols complement or identical to the original ones and up to one insertion of random symbol may occur.
-We determine the coding capacity of the noisy channel and construct asymptotically optimal error-correcting codes achieving the coding capacity.}
+{ The design of error-correcting codes capable of correcting insertions and deletions has garnered significant attention recently, largely motivated by the requirements of DNA-based data storage.
+Insertion is one of the most frequent errors occurring in DNA sequences, where the inserted symbol is often identical or complementary to the original, and in practical implementations, noise can further cause the inserted symbol to mutate into a random one, which causes challenges to reliable data recovery.
+Motivated by these error mechanisms, this paper formalizes a noisy insertion channel characterized by an arbitrary number of identical or complementary symbol insertions, alongside at most one random insertion.
+Specifically, the exact coding capacity of this noisy insertion channel is established.
+By constructing asymptotically optimal error-correcting codes, this theoretical capacity is proven to be achievable.
+Furthermore, an efficient decoding algorithm is presented, which uniquely recovers the transmitted codewords in linear time with respect to the length of the received sequence.}